DieHertz/elden-ring-seamless-coop-updater/README.md

 ### Why?
-Each update of the Seamless Coop mod set us back for a while because I had to walk my friend through the update process, so I wrote this script.
+Each update of the [SeamlessCoop](https://github.com/LukeYui/EldenRingSeamlessCoopRelease) mod set us back for a while because I had to walk my friend through the update process, so I wrote this script.

 ### How to use
 1. Download the script somewhere